 This Affordable Housing Plan expands specifically on Strategy 3, "Increase permanent housing opportunities."
 This strategy focuses on supporting individuals experiencing homelessness through rehousing, permanent supportive housing, and other affordable housing options.
-Developed in collaboration between the City and County of Sacramento (City and County), the Sacramento Housing and Redevelopment Agency (SHRA), Sacramento Steps Forward, and community members, the Affordable Housing Plan captures a diverse understanding of the homelessness crisis and potential solutions.
+Developed in collaboration between the City and County of Sacramento (City and County), the Sacramento Housing and Redevelopment Agency (SHRA), Sacramento Steps Forward, and community members, the Affordable Housing Plan includes an analysis of many issues related to the homelessness crisis and potential solutions.
 By aligning with the goals and strategies outlined in the Local Homeless Action Plan, the Affordable Housing Plan aims to bridge existing gaps and meet the identified needs in the region's homeless support system.